anuradhanatoo/Reflektion/README.md

 5. To run the framework, execute below command from Automation framework folder on command prompt:
  >Automation Folder>> .\node_modules\.bin\mocha .\tests\API_TestSuite.js --reporter mochawesome --reporter-options overwrite=false,reportFilename=Reflektion_Test_Report,reportTitle=Reflektion_Test_Report,showPassed=true,inlineAssets=true,quiet=true
 6. To run the bat file for running the automation or integrating with Jenkins --> Double click on ::  run_tests.bat
+7. Reports are generated in html and json data format using mochawesome - reporter and can be found under : mochawesome-report folder.
+8. "testdata" folder contains expected response data as well as request body template wherever necessary
+9. "libs" folder contains the API library with all the used functions.
+10. All the test scripts along with a common testsuite script are placed under "tests" folder